BinaryGhostDev/Bank/README.md

 3. Install dependencies:

-* Change these details from ( requirements.txt ) 'your_username'@'localhost' IDENTIFIED BY 'your_password' these details as per your
+* Change these details from (requirements.txt) 'your_username'@'localhost' IDENTIFIED BY 'your_password' as per your MySql Credentials.
-  MySql Credentials

    ```bash
    pip install -r requirements.txt